wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- *Optimistic* VS *Pessimistic* **testing** #flaschard
 			- Optimistic means that the system gives you a lot of outputs.
 And most of them are false positives.
 				- > They say your program is right, when in fact it may be wrong in some cases.
-			- Pessimistic means that the system gir
+			- Pessimistic means that the system gives you a lot of false negatives that -
-		-
 		- #### Questions
 			- ##### Pregunta 3